New Light Species and the CMB: Methodology

 The light species content of the SM, which consists of photons and neutrinos, can then be used to make a prediction for the measured value of $g_*$ at recombination.
 This prediction can be written in the form

-{ }where $g_\gamma = 2$ is the number of spin degrees of freedom for photons and $g_\nu = 2$ is the number of spin degrees of freedom for a single neutrino species.
-The factor of $\frac{7}{8}$ is due to the effect of Fermi-Dirac statistics on energy density, and $T_\nu$ is the calculated neutrino temperature assuming neutrinos instantaneously decouple from the rest of the SM at $T \sim$ MeV.
+{ }where the factor of $\frac{7}{8}$ is due to the effect of Fermi-Dirac statistics on energy density, and $T_\nu$ is the calculated neutrino temperature assuming neutrinos instantaneously decouple from the rest of the SM at $T \sim$ MeV.
 The parameter $N_{eff}$ is the effective number of neutrino species.
 This historically defined parameter, which is $3.046$\footnote{This effective number of neutrinos is defined such that if neutrinos truly did decouple instantaneously, $N_{eff}$ would be 3.
 However, detailed calculations have shown this to not be the case, and the actual energy density of neutrinos is slightly larger than in the instantaneous decoupling approximation due to their interactions with annihilating electrons.
 This then results in the slightly larger predicted value for $N_{eff}$.
 For details on these calculations, see \cite{GnedinEtAl,ManganoEtAl,HannestadMadsen, YuehBuchler,Heckler,DolgovFukugita,DolgovEtAl, DodelsonEtAl,RanaEtAl,HerreraEtAl,EspositoEtAl}.} for the SM, is often used to parametrize the effect of any light species other than photons on $g_*$.
 The contribution of neutrinos and any new light\footnote{By light, we mean $m \ll $ eV.
 The contribution of species with masses $\sim$ eV is more complicated, as we shall discuss later.} species to $g_*$ is given solely by $N_{eff}$.
 Any measured deviation from the SM prediction of $g_* = 3.38$ would then indicate the need for new physics.

 This paper calculates the full contribution $\Delta g_*$ of new light species present in a large number of beyond the SM theories.
 This contribution to the relativistic degrees of freedom is found by calculating the energy density of new species near the point of recombination.
 The contribution can also be expressed as a change to $N_{eff}$ as